Boost SEO with Pillar Pages

 Discover Key Metrics for Core Topic Keywords

-This is where this new approach to SEO of building topic clusters and linking them to pillar pages connects with old-school keyword research.
-You want to find keywords with significant monthly search volume and that are relevant to your business (your target personas).
-Beyond that, you need related subtopics that are long tail extensions of the core topic.
+Once you’ve decide on some core topic candidates, you need to find keywords that map to them.
+This is where this new approach building SEO rank with topic clusters pillar pages connects with old-school keyword research.
+The best keywords will have a good monthly search volume and be relevant to your business and the personas being targeted.
+Beyond that, you need to define related subtopics that are extensions of the core topic.

 To start, look at these metrics: